Languages

 Go to Settings > Languages.
 The installed website languages display.

-- Select Available > True to show activated languages (in blue); Available > False to show unactivated languages (in gray); Available > All to see both lists.
+- Select Available > True to show activated languages, Available > False to show deactivated languages, or Available > All to show both.

-- Sort by click on the Name, Language Code, or Sort Index column heading.
+- Sort the list by clicking Name, Language Code, or Sort Index.

-- Adjust the order of the languages by changing the sort index number in the language settings.
+- Adjust language order by changing the sort index in the language settings.

 Activate or deactivate a language

-NoteDeactivating a language (deselectAvailable) does not delete existing content in that language.
+NoteClearing Available does not delete existing content in that language.
 Existing content remains accessible but cannot be edited until the language is re-enabled.
-Editors cannot create new content in a deactivated language — attempting to do so returns an error.
+Editors cannot create content in a deactivated language.
+Attempting to do so returns an error.

 Add languages